IvanMurzak/Unity-Theme/README.md

 - Go to `Edit/Unity-Theme Preferences...`.
 - Customize color pallets as you want
-- Add ColorBinder to colorised GameObject
+- Add ColorBinder to colorized GameObject

 # Color Binder
 Each colored component should be binded to specific color.